-Hello... my name is Jed Bridge.
-Thank you for checking out my supervision profile.
+Hello; I'm Jed Bridge; thank you for checking out my supervision profile.
 I am a qualified supervisor with 20+ years' experience, currently offering clinical supervision on an independent basis to both qualified and trainee practitioners.

-I use a supervisory framework that integrates various supervision models and sits comfortably within my own theoretical and philosophical approach.
+I draw on a supervisory framework that integrates various supervision models and sits comfortably within my own theoretical and philosophical approach.
 These supervision models are principally:

 - the integrative developmental model (Stoltenberg & Delworth);

-- the ‘tasks of supervision’ model (Proctor / Inskipp and Proctor); and
+- the ‘tasks of supervision’ model (Inskipp & Proctor);

 - person-centred supervision models (Tudor & Worrall, et al).